Monday, October 31, 2011

 Japan’s nuclear situation will be ok, and there will be no Chernobyl.
 As far as I know, most of Nagano has been lucky, though many haven’t along the coast of Japan.
 I wish there was more I could do to help out, but so far all I have done is donated to the Red Cross, and you should as well if you haven’t.
 I have read some of my friends’ statuses mentioning the volunteer work for the relief effort they’ll be a part of.
 Good on them I say, I wish I were there helping too.

 On Monday night mom made a big chicken supper.
 I was eating and then, almost strangely, I was way too full and couldn’t finish the rest of my plate.
 It’s always neat when my stomach shrinks and I think my job has helped me trim down a bit.
-I pushed my stomach out and tried to look stupid, so that’s why this picture is so funny.
 A couple hours later John needed my help playing Volleyball, so all that chicken got a crazy rollercoaster ride; it was a struggle, but fun.
 Kurt played with us too.

 Here’s hoping for better days eh?
 I keep saying: “cross your fingers” for good news, but that clearly isn’t working.
 You make your own luck anyways I guess.